 Going through the awards program is similar to going through a business planning process.
 Many operators overlook this process in the day-to-day running of their business.

 The Awards encourages entrants to undertake this important process to investigate key business issues, realign the business objectives, business values, positioning and most importantly, where the business is heading in the future.
 In addition, there is the added bonus of being recognised by industry and consumers as a winner for business excellence.

 The main impact should be the business growth, innovation and development opportunities derived through the self-evaluation process.
-How much impact achieved will vary operator to operator depending on their ability to action the key areas of growth listed in their entry.
+How much impact achieved will vary from operator to operator depending on their ability to action the key areas of growth listed in their entry.
 This could be short or long-term growth.

-your business internally and against peers and competitors
+your business against peers and competitors

-an accurate overview of your business situation
+an accurate overview of your business position

 and improve your business practices